Why settle for big?

 We encourage applications from well-qualified lateral candidates (particularly those with one to three years of experience) who share the firm’s dedication to professionalism and collegiality.
 We understand that a lateral move is an important career change for an associate, and we are committed to integrating lateral associates into our practice as smoothly as possible and to providing them every opportunity to continue to develop both professionally and personally.

 Our summer associate program provides an excellent opportunity for high-achieving law school students to develop meaningful and tangible experience in the practice of law, working side by side with our lawyers.
 Applicants should apply in the fall to participate in our program the following summer.

 How to Apply

-If you’re a judicial clerk or an experienced attorney considering a lateral move, please send a note and materials to email@example.com.
+If you’re a judicial clerk or an experienced attorney considering a lateral move, please send a note and materials (cover letter, resume, persuasive writing sample, law school transcript) to email@example.com.
 Thank you!

 We encourage our summer associates to develop meaningful legal experience and personal relationships.”